-Antimicrobial resistance happens when an antibiotic or other antimicrobial agent stops being effective against an unwanted microorganism.
+Antimicrobial resistance (AMR) happens when an antibiotic or other antimicrobial agent stops being effective against an unwanted microorganism.
 This can have serious negative impacts on animal health, welfare, and production.

 As part of a global response, the Ministry of Health (MOH) and the Ministry for Primary Industries (MPI) jointly published a report addressing the changing pattern of antimicrobial resistance in New Zealand.
 The report outlines 5 key objectives, such as improving awareness and understanding of the issue as well as enhancing prevention and control measures.
 The report also highlights the need for better data about antibiotic consumption in New Zealand.

 An action plan was finalised based on areas identified in the above report.
 The plan outlines activities under 5 objectives that MPI, MOH, and partners will implement to minimise antimicrobial resistance.

-- NZ antimicrobial resistance action plan [PDF, 535 KB]
+- Action plan on antimicrobial resistance (AMR) [PDF, 535 KB]